Are powerful sedatives being over-used in palliative care and aged care?

 In the evening Dad was attempting to communicate but we could not understand anything he was trying to say.
 He would double up in pain from what looked to be stomach cramping.
 I stayed with Dad all that night.

 Next day we had a family meeting with hospice staff at which we tried to get an undertaking that midozalam would not be administered again.
 Unfortunately, the atmosphere at the meeting felt very hostile to us, especially when we asked to be consulted about the medications being used in Dad’s care.
 When we described our observations of the results of the administration of midazolam we were told that we were wrong.
 It was not midazolam that caused these effects, but the illness itself, we were told.
 We were criticized as a family for not being sufficiently trusting of the hospice.
+When we continued to insist that midazolam not be used on Dad the doctor became extremely hostile and at one point said if that was the case then she would make a point of insisting we be consulted about every medication being administered.
+She backed down from this position but remained angry and hostile towards us.
+We requested a different doctor be put in charge of Dad’s care and this was agreed to.

 My father remained in a state of delirium the rest of the day.
 He was unable to eat anything and was only able to take small amounts of water we dropped into his mouth with the use of a straw.
 I remained with him for the following two nights and my brother and other family members stayed with him during the days.
 His sleep was fitful.
 When he tried to communicate I could understand words he was saying but they didn’t make much sense.

-Next morning, as an inquiry into Dad’s fall got underway and as we awaited the changeover in care personnel we had requested, he was given an injection which the person administering told us was a steroid.
+Next morning, as an inquiry into Dad’s fall got underway and as we awaited the changeover in care personnel we had requested, he was given an injection which the lone person administering told us was a steroid.

-Dad died about 1pm.
+Dad died shortly after this injection at about 1pm.

 We made a formal complaint to the hospice, specifically criticizing the failure to prescribe constipation medication.
 We asserted our belief that midazolam was administered at inappropriate times, in inappropriate doses and with inadequate medical oversight.
 We complained of misleading communications from staff and we complained of what we believed was a hostile and combative reaction to our initial concerns.